(Originally

-absence from Nepal.
-Since then we have been back almost every year for
+we have been back almost every year until 2003, when there was a gap

-between one and three months.
-Not all of the time has been easy, physically
+and three months.
+Not all of the time has been easy, physically or emotionally.

 is the emotional involvement with our family in Thak, the closest I